Update - March 20, 2025:

 Contact person: Brad Agle, bradagle(AT)byu.edu

-Join us for the 8th Annual Donna J. Wood Writing Camp from Monday March 31 to Thursday, April 3, 2025, featuring four days of intensive writing sessions.
+Join us for the 8th Annual Donna J. Wood Writing Camp from Wednesday, April 2 to Thursday, April 3, 2025, featuring two days of intensive writing sessions.
 Each day, participants gather for breakfast and lunch as a group, fostering discussions about their research, providing mutual encouragement, and ensuring accountability for writing progress.
 Whether you're aiming to complete a draft, finalize an outline, address a revise and resubmit (R&R) request, or simply start a new project, this camp is designed to support you in achieving your writing goals.
 More details about the writing camp will be shared once we are nearing the conference.
-The registration fee for participation in the writing camp is $150, which includes breakfast and lunch for the duration of the event.
+The registration fee for participation in the writing camp is $50, which includes breakfast and lunch for the duration of the event.

 April 2 -3, 2025